-Downtown should remain the City's business center and

-- Corridors containing businesses that are geared to the traveling public should project a positive impression of Plainwell and encourage visitors to explore the rest of the community. - Capitalize on and promote unique regional draws, such as the ice cream dairies and popular, well-known restaurants that should be maintained and promoted. - Redevelopment of the paper mill is a community priority.
+- Downtown should remain the City's business center and its historic and cultural core. - Corridors containing businesses that are geared to the traveling public should project a positive impression of Plainwell and encourage visitors to explore the rest of the community. - Capitalize on and promote unique regional draws, such as the ice cream dairies and popular, well-known restaurants that should be maintained and promoted. - Redevelopment of the paper mill is a community priority.